OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-044.md

 ## Psalm 44:12

-> You sell Your people cheaply,
+> You have sold Your people for a pittance,
-> And have not profited by their sale.
+> And gained nothing from their sale.

 ---